Souliote War (1789–1793): Conflict

 In the aftermath of the Treaty of Jassy which put an end to the Russo-Turkish War, Ali Pasha once again sought to pacify the areas under his control.
 He bought or seized lands surrounding the Souliote villages and chased bandits and rebellious armatoloi into Venetian held Parga and Lefkada.
 His other target the Souliotes had resumed their indiscriminate raiding into a wide area from Paramythia to Pindus.
 Meanwhile, Ali was campaigning on the Danube against the Russians in spring 1791.
 In May 1792, he gathered 10,000 to 20,000 troops in preparation for an offensive against the Beys of Gjirokastër and Delvinë.
 The Souliotes were also called upon to participate but only Lambros Tzavelas and 70 of his men turned up.
 Tzavelas was immediately imprisoned and Souli was revealed to be the real target of the campaign.
 Georgios Botsaris organized the defense of the four Souliote villages.
 Lambros Tzavelas promised Ali the support of his clan but betrayed him and joined the defenders.

 On 26 July 1792, Ali's troops struck a village in the vicinity of Kiafa, forcing the Souliotes to withdraw.
 The next day, 1,000 men under Ali's son Mukhtar Pasha assaulted Kiafa, seizing the village.
 The Souliotes fell back to the heights surrounding the village inflicting heavy casualties on the troops that tried to dislodge them.
 Mukhtar Pasha was defeated and forced to retreat to Ioannina, initiating peace talks.
-According to Christoforos Perraivos, the battle resulted in the death of 2,000 Turco-Albanians and 74 Souliotes, while 97 Souliotes were wounded.
+According to Christoforos Perraivos, the battle resulted in the death of 2,000 Muslim Albanians and 74 Souliotes, while 97 Souliotes were wounded.
 Lambros Tzavelas was seriously injured in the battle and died from his wounds several years later.
 A Venetian chronicle put Ottoman casualties at 600.
 Talks lasted until April 1793, when the final peace treaty was signed.
 The rights of the Souliotes were upheld and Ali Pasha paid them 100,000 piastres in ransom for the prisoners of war they had taken at Kiafa.
 Fotos Tzavelas the son of Lambros Tzavelas was released from Ottoman captivity, but his clan was blamed for the war by the Souliotes and lost its former prestige.